 Right now the digital version and paperback package is available for just $197, about 10% of what you would pay for a meeting with a self appointed “professional prison consultant” and likely a tiny fraction of your legal bills to date.

 Before you start thinking that this is too much to spend, carefully consider the far greater cost of walking into federal prison unprepared and unequipped to deal with the challenges that will confront you from day one.

 Your life now – before your sentence or surrender, and your life as a federal prison inmate can be made far more comfortable if you take action now.
 As I stated earlier, unless your lawyer was previously incarcerated, he or she is not qualified to give you more than the most trivial advice on your impending stay in prison.
 I have stood in your shoes.
 The information I have compiled will be of enormous assistance to you.

 If you are happy to wing it or rely on the advice of internet forums and outdated “unauthorized” prison survival manuals and such, that is of course your prerogative and in all sincerity I wish you the best of luck.
-However, if you wish to completely prepare yourself, then this book will show you everything you need to know.
+However, if you wish to completely prepare yourself, then this guide will show you everything you need to know.

 Click Here to Order Now!

 Rest assured that your privacy is protected.
 Your credit card

 statement will show a purchase from SK Enterprises.

 Thank you Jonathan.
 Good luck to you.
 Your guide is a real blessing to clients and will be helpful to me in ensuring that they understand what is facing them.